RakibRahman11/client-medico-pharmacy-public/README.md

 # MEDICO PHARMACY

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Medico Pharmacy](https://github.com/facebook/create-react-app).

+This is Medico Pharmacy website.
+We have 10 different branches in bangladesh.
+But for the first time, we give the service through online.
+Please visit the website and place your order.
+You can contact with us.

 - In the nav section there are Home, About and Contact section open for all
 - If you want to know more check the details of Medico Pharmacy